Last Updated on

 We all know the saying “out of sight, out of mind”.
 This is definitely going to be a factor if you are not around and the boss isn’t seeing what a great job you are doing.
 Unless the whole team works remotely, don’t let this worry you, however.

 While this shouldn’t be a massive expense, be sure to plan for it.
-Write down a list of everything you need to be able to operate effectively and make sure you can have access to it before you make the jump to working from home.
+Write down a list of everything you need to finance to be able to operate effectively and make sure you can have access to it before you make the jump to working from home.
+This might include:

-No, that doesn’t just mean a laptop and the sofa.
-Set yourself up properly! 😉
+No, that doesn’t just mean a laptop and the sofa!
+For remote work you still need a decent office to work in so set yourself up with proper office furniture! 😉

 Remember also the advantages and disadvantages of working online from home.
 There are security issues to think about and address when some or all of your work is done on the internet.
 This is going to add to your expenses so don’t forget it.